From Laboratory Rigor to Machine Intelligence: Building AI That Withstands Scrutiny

 Closing: The Most Valuable AI Is Not the Smartest – It Is the Most Defensible

 The next wave of AI winners will not be decided by who can demo the coolest model.
-It will be decided by who can survive the audit.
+It will be decided by who can survive the audit – the regulatory review, the institutional procurement process, the adverse event investigation, and the patient outcome conversation.

 Connect